tfausak/tfausak.github.io/_drafts/18-ways-to-compare-classes-in-ruby.md

 end
 ```

-Instead of asking the object if it is an instance of the class, it asks the
+The `.===` method asks the class if an object is the right class. `#is_a?` does
-class if the object is an instance of itself.
-Since the test mock doesn't
+the same thing in the other direction by asking the object if it's the right
-monkey patch the class it's mocking, the only way around this is to ask both
+class.
+Since the test mock doesn't monkey patch the class it's mocking, the
-questions.
+only way around this is to ask both questions.

 ``` rb
 if User === someone